jcofer555/automover/README.md

 - Option to have notifications sent to unraid or discord
 - Two schedule modes interval and cron expression to choose from
 - Option to have start and finish notifications sent to unraid or discord
-- Option to do a manual move using rsync where you pick the source and destination
+- Option to run a seperate script pre move and/or post move
+- Option to run trim after moving is done
 - Built in trash guides mover script to pause and resume active torrents so the files can be moved
 - Jdupes option built in to re-hardlink any files after every move
-- Manual rsync option usin the manual move checkbox
+- Manual rsync options using the manual move checkbox
 - Option to stop containers before moves and start them back after finish
 - Ability to force turbo write on during move
 - Ability to manually set file/folder excludes